Esri/minimal-gallery/README.md

 ## Development

-If you wish to build additional functionality into the application, a test server, development dependencies, unit tests, and convenient npm scripts are available in this repository.
-First, clone the repository and install the dependencies using `npm install` or `npm i`.
+If you wish to build additional functionality into the application, development dependencies, unit tests, and convenient npm scripts are available in this repository.
+First, clone the repository and install the dependencies using `npm i`.

-Once the operation is complete, `npm start` will start a test server on `localhost:5555` serving the `/dist/` directory.
-It will also watch the `/src/` directory for changes to the source typescript files, and transpile them to javascript in the `/dist/` directory on the fly.
+Once the operation is complete, `npm start` will compile the TypeScript to JavaScript in the `/dist/` directory.
+It will also watch the `/src/` directory for changes to the source TypeScript files, and transpile them to JavaScript in the `/dist/` directory as you edit.

-You can also run the test suite with `npm test`.
+You can run the test suite with `npm test` to help determine if the basic functionality of the application is intact.

 ## Deployment